Chuck Schumer: Israel

-Schumer has called himself "Shomer Yisrael" or "Guardian of Israel", an epithet he has used for years.
+Schumer has called himself "Shomer Yisrael" or "Guardian of Israel", an epithet he has used for years, calling it one of his "roles" in the Senate that he will continue to play "with every bone in my body".

 In 1994, Schumer joined the Anti-Defamation League and the American Jewish Congress in a campaign to get the IRS to revoke the tax-exempt status of the Palestinian-American charity the Holy Land Foundation, which by the time it was shut down in 2001 was the country's largest Muslim charity.

 In June 2010, while speaking at an Orthodox Union event in Washington D.C., Schumer made comments about Israel's blockade of the Gaza Strip that were later criticized.
 He said that statistics show that the Palestinian citizens of the West Bank were experiencing "economic prosperity", crediting this to their government's cooperation with the Israeli government on combating terrorists.
 He then criticized the Palestinian citizens of the Gaza Strip for voting for the Hamas militant organization, calling on Israel to "strangle them economically until they see that's not the way to go", while also stating that Israel should continue providing "humanitarian aid" to Palestinian civilians.
 He argued that the Israeli blockade of the Gaza Strip is justified not only because it keeps weapons out of the Palestinian territory, but also because it shows Palestinians living there that "when there's some moderation and cooperation, they can have an economic advancement."
 Schumer added, "The Palestinian people still don't believe in a Jewish state, in a two-state solution.
 More do than before, but a majority still do not ...
 They don't believe in the Torah.
 They don't believe in King David.
 So they don't think it's our land".

 Schumer supported Israel in the 2014 Israel–Gaza conflict.
 In March 2018, he told AIPAC's delegates that Israeli settlements in the Israeli-occupied West Bank, including East Jerusalem, have nothing to do with the Israeli–Palestinian conflict.

 Schumer is a co-sponsor of a Senate resolution expressing objection to the UN Security Council Resolution 2334, which condemned Israeli settlement-building in the occupied Palestinian territories as a violation of international law.
 He criticized Obama, saying: "past administrations—both Democrat and Republican—have protected Israel from the vagaries of this biased institution [the U.N.].
 Unfortunately, by abstaining on United Nations Resolution 2334, this administration has not followed in that path."